 In 1998 – as the first Pole – he was awarded the Charlemagne Prize, Europe’s most prestigious award for contribution to peace and unity in Europe.
 He was an architect of the Polish re-unification with Europe and the rebirth of European unity symbolised by Poland’s accession to the European Union on 1 May 2004.

-Following the governing coalition breakdown in June 2000, Bronisław Geremek resigned as a Foreign Minister.
+Following the governing coalition breakdown in June 2000, Bronisław Geremek resigned as Foreign Minister.
 He then took over the chairmanship of the Sejm’s Committee on European Legislation, which coordinated the work of the Sejm and the government to implement the legal system of the European Union ahead of the 2004 accession of Poland to the EU.

 In 2001, he was a member of the Group of Wise Men on the Future of Europe set up by Belgian Prime Minister Guy Verhofstadt.
 Other members of the Group included former President of the European Commission Jacques Delors, former Italian Prime Minister Guliano Amato, former Belgian Prime Minister Jean-Luc Dehaene and advisor to the British Prime Minister David Miliband.

 In the European Parliament, he sat on the Committee on Foreign Affairs and the Committee on Constitutional Affairs.
 He was also a member of the EU-Russia Parliamentary Cooperation Committee.
 After travelling to Kiev during the 2004 Orange Revolution, he advocated Ukraine’s membership of the European Union as soon as possible.
-In 2005, after Mikhail Khodorkovsky was sentenced to nine years in prison by a Russian court, he and ALDE President Graham Watson installed a counter in the European Parliament in Brussels counting the number of days of M. Khodorkovsky’s imprisonment and the number of days until the end of Vladimir Putin’s second term.
+In 2005, after Mikhail Khodorkovsky was sentenced to nine years in prison by a Russian court, he and ALDE President Graham Watson installed a counter in the European Parliament in Brussels presenting the number of days of M. Khodorkovsky’s imprisonment and the number of days until the end of Vladimir Putin’s second term.

 Bronisław Geremek died tragically on 13 July 2008 in a car accident in Lubień in the Wielkopolska region on his way to the last pre-summer committee meetings of the European Parliament.